 What a Waste!

 Is your spouse giving gifts or money to a new girlfriend or boyfriend?
 If so, your spouse may be wasting community assets.
-If your wife or husband is wasting community assets during the marriage, that may entitle you to larger share of the remaining community property in the divorce.
+If your wife or husband is wasting community assets during the marriage, that may entitle you to a larger share of the remaining community property in the divorce.

 Unfortunately, not all losses by a spouse are regarded as waste.
 Spending too much money on legitimate activities (such as shopping, or golf) will not be considered “waste” by a court even though you may consider such over-spending to be wasteful.